KeerthiMuli/featured-locations/RFP.md

 5. Provide a ***“Signup”*** button if it is a new user, this helps a new user to enter his information in a signup form

 ### Featured spot of the day:
-1. User enters to this page after successful login
+1. User enters to this page after login
 2. Give a title named ***“Maryville City”***
 3. Provide a heading with featured spot of the day ex: “Colden pond”
 4. Provide image of the shown spot